mararap/minishell/docs/03-path.md

 ## 6) Pre-check before `execve()`

-Once a path is found or accepted, your code does a safety pre-check in `src/exec/exec_error.c`:
+Once a path is found or accepted, our code does a safety pre-check in `src/exec/exec_error.c`:

 ```c
 status = ms_exec_precheck(argv[0], display_arg, path);